 - Early access and exposure to campus life and resources

-- Their choice of a three-day, two-night adventure trip as part of Navigating Rensselaer and Beyond
+- Their choice of a three-day, two-night adventure trip as part of Navigating Rensselaer and Beyond (if offered in 2021)

 - A chance to make connections with key university upper-class mentors, faculty, staff, and administrators

 - Tips for developing good study habits and time management

 - Hands-on experience with the academic rigor at Rensselaer

 - Ability to meet and network with Rensselaer faculty, staff, and upper-class students